ADWilkinson/encode-projects/weekend-project-1/project.md

     | Before          | 0x30b0d5758c79645eb925825e1ee8a2c448812f37                         |
     | After           | 0x59bf1bbd4f0ead5704865f52c906eb588b7b7f7d                         |

     c.
-After the successful execution of this transaction, no address should be able to call setText or transferOwnership besides the new owner address `0x59bf1…b7f7d`
+After the successful execution of this transaction, no address should be able to call `setText` or `transferOwnership` beside the new owner address `0x59bf1…b7f7d`

     ---